koakekuna/wclv2018/README.md

 2. Repeat steps 4-7 from the instructions for First Contribution.

-## Advanced Contributor Workflow :construction:
+## How To Contribute With Sass and Gulp

 We can use "build tools" to automate repetitive tasks such as preprocessing, minification, adding browser support, and much more!
 There are many options out there to accomplish this, but this tutorial will use [Gulp](https://gulpjs.com/).